-Apart from Denmark, no country has reported on the extent and quality of the habitat.
-However, the FRP is much smaller than the current population size and it can be deduced from this that there is sufficient habitat to support the FRP if there is sufficient habitat to support the current population size.
+Estonia and Germany have not reported on the extent and quality of the habitat.
+In all other countries, there is sufficient habitat to sustain the FRP.
+As the FRP is much smaller than the current population size, it can be deduced from this that there is sufficient habitat to support the FRP if there is sufficient habitat to support the current population size.